MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 errors in certificate validation.
 This aligns with Section 8.4 and Section 12.1 of {{HSTS}}.

+### Disabling HTTPS upgrade behavior

+A SvcParamKey of "disable-https-upgrade" disables this automatic upgrade behavior.
+It MUST be used in-conjunction with an "echconfig" parameter.
+Clients encountering Service Form records with both "disable-https-upgrade" and "echconfig" parameters for URLs that were originally "http" scheme should ignore the HTTPSSVC record entirely and remove it from the RR set.

+For "disable-https-upgrade", the presentation and wire format values MUST be empty.

 ## HTTP-based protocols

 We define an "HTTP-based protocol" as one that involves connecting to an "http:"